emscripten-core/emscripten/site/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. warning:: This site is still under construction.
-We've imported many of the topics from the `wiki <https://github.com/kripken/emscripten/wiki>`_, but many have still not been checked and are subject to change.
-What is great though, is that we've already create a lot of :doc:`/docs/api_reference/index` and cross-linked it in the imported pages.
-Over the next few days wiki pages that have been imported will be deleted from the wiki, and this document will become the "master copy".

 .. raw:: html
    :file: home_page_layout.html